How Much Does It Cost to Move a Mobile Home?

 How do you disconnect a mobile home?

-Mobile homes are connected to lines for water, sewer, gas and electric, and these have to be disconnected before transport.
+Mobile homes are connected to water, sewer, gas and electric lines, and these have to be disconnected before transport.
 Start by contacting your utility provider ahead of time to let them know you’re ending your service, and they’ll walk you through your next steps.
-Sometimes the homeowner will have to do this on their own, but it may be included with a full-service move.
+Sometimes the homeowner has to do this on their own, but it may be included in a full-service move.

 How do you set up utility hookups at a new location after moving?

-How big of an impact can local regulations have on moving a mobile home?
+How big an impact can local regulations have on moving a mobile home?

-Local regulations can definitely make your move more complicated.
-There are both federal and state U.S. Department of Housing and Urban Development (HUD) codes you’ll need to comply with for setting up your mobile home, though all state codes must meet or exceed federal HUD standards.
+Local regulations can definitely complicate your move.
+There are both federal and state U.S. Department of Housing and Urban Development codes you’ll need to comply with for setting up your mobile home, though all state codes must meet or exceed federal HUD standards.

 Depending on where you’re moving, the county inspector may have to verify your home meets state minimum requirements, and you won’t be able to move in until the home passes inspection.